Published: 29 Dec 2021

 In a DevOps environment, the main focus is building, testing, and releasing the software faster and more frequently.
 DevOps streamlines and automates the entire software delivery lifecycle by integrating it with the Continuous Integration (CI) and Continuous Delivery (CD) pipeline.
 In DevOps, everything starting from development to the software release is continuous and automated.
 The software is continuously developed, continuously tested, continuously integrated, continuously deployed, and continuously monitored.

-Automated functional testing is performed at each stage of the DevOps CI/CD pipeline to ensure software quality.
+Automated DevOps functional testing is performed at each stage of the DevOps CI/CD pipeline to ensure software quality.
 During the development stage, unit testing is performed to ensure code quality.
 Also, in the DevOps environment, developers frequently commit changes to source code and merge those code changes to a central repository.
 Regression testing is performed to ensure code changes do not break the software’s existing functionality.
 At the continuous integration stage, integration testing is performed to ensure the proper integration of all codes and modules.
 Finally, the whole software is tested by leveraging system testing techniques to ensure the proper functioning of the software.
 This is how functional testing fits in the DevOps environment and helps businesses achieve high-quality software.

 Some of the benefits of functional testing in DevOps include it helps to remove functional defects from the software much early and faster, ensures the software quality starting from build stage to release stage, delivers fully-functional software in less time, eliminates the chances of manual errors, as the process is automated, and saves significant time and cost.